 Following the vote in London, The Washington Pos

 t published an

 article Friday morning claiming rampant skepticism among top military brass at

 the Pentagon, worried that the Syria operation does not have clear aims and

 The article mostly quotes

-retired military officials, but supports sources of The Jerusalem Post who claim
+retired military officials, but supports sources of The Jerusalem Post

 that the president experienced "pushback" on the possible use of force last